is now available! Read about the new features and fixes from November.

 })

-# Set up tracer provider
+# Create tracer provider

 trace.set_tracer_provider(TracerProvider(resource=resource))